-This bill amends Alaska's insurance laws to require health care insurers to provide coverage for the prophylaxis, diagnosis, and treatment of pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections and pediatric acute-onset neuropsychiatric syndrome.
-The coverage must include a range of treatments such as antimicrobials, medication, behavioral therapies, immunomodulating medicines, plasma exchange, and intravenous immunoglobulin therapy.
-Insurers are prohibited from denying or delaying coverage based on previous treatments, diagnostic names, or age, and they cannot impose restrictions that are inconsistent with established treatment guidelines.
-Additionally, the bill ensures that coverage for these disorders is not more restrictive than coverage for other illnesses.
+This bill mandates that health care insurers in Alaska provide coverage for the prophylaxis, diagnosis, and treatment of pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections and pediatric acute-onset neuropsychiatric syndrome.
+The coverage must align with the current standard of care, including treatments such as antimicrobials, behavioral therapies, and immunomodulating medicines.
+Insurers are prohibited from denying or delaying coverage based on previous treatments or diagnoses, and they cannot impose restrictions that are inconsistent with nationally recognized clinical practice guidelines.
+Additionally, the bill ensures that coverage for these disorders is not more restrictive than for other illnesses and allows insurers to request treatment notes and other information to determine medical necessity.

 HB0292B, AM CSHB 292(HSS), introduced 03/18/2026: 47.07.030, 47.07.063, 21.42.375, 21.42.450